napari/docs/docs/getting_started/installation.md

 #### Choosing a different Qt backend

 napari needs a library called [Qt](https://www.qt.io/) to run its user interface (UI).
+In Python, there are two primary alternative libraries to run this:
+[PyQt6](https://www.riverbankcomputing.com/software/pyqt/download) and
-In Python, there are three alternative libraries to run this, called [PyQt6](https://www.riverbankcomputing.com/software/pyqt/download) and [PySide6](https://doc.qt.io/qtforpython-6/) for Qt6.
-There is also an older version, [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download) for Qt5.
+[PySide6](https://doc.qt.io/qtforpython-6/) for Qt6.
+There is also an older option, [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download) for Qt5.
-By default, we don't choose for you, and simply running `python -m pip install napari` will not install either.
-You *might* already have one of them installed in your environment, thanks to other scientific packages such as Spyder or matplotlib.
-If neither is available, running napari will result in an error message asking you to install one of them.
+By default, we don't choose for you — simply running `python -m pip install napari` will not install either.
+You may already have one installed in your environment through other scientific packages such as Spyder or matplotlib.
+If neither is available, running napari will result in an error message asking you to install one.

 Running `python -m pip install "napari[all]"` will install the default framework, which is currently PyQt6--but this could change in the future.